 Cash Bonuses.
 In addition to base salary, our cash bonus plan compensation provides our executive officers with the potential for enhanced cash compensation based on the financial performance of the Company.
-For 2016, the Compensation Committee established two cash bonus plans, the "Primary Bonus Plan," which was for Messrs.
-Frist, Pearson and Hayden and certain other senior vice presidents of the Company and the "Echo Bonus Plan," which was for certain members of management of Echo, Inc., including Mr. Sousa.
-For the Primary Bonus Plan, the Compensation Committee established performance objectives that would reward certain Named Executive Officers and certain other senior vice presidents of the Company for achieving non-GAAP operating income goals for 2016 (as defined below).
+For 2017, the Compensation Committee established two cash bonus plans, the "Primary Bonus Plan," which was for Messrs.
+Frist, Pearson, Hayden, and Doster and certain other senior vice presidents of the Company, and the "Echo Bonus Plan," which was for certain members of management of Echo, Inc., including Mr. Sousa.
+For the Primary Bonus Plan, the Compensation Committee established performance objectives that would reward certain Named Executive Officers and certain other senior vice presidents of the Company for achieving non-GAAP operating income goals for 2017 (as defined below).
 For purposes of this bonus calculation, "non-GAAP operating income" was defined as our consolidated GAAP income from operations before bonuses, excluding acquisition related expenses incurred during the year and operating income (loss) from acquisitions consummated during the year.
-The Compensation Committee chose non-GAAP operating income as the measure under the Primary Bonus Plan because it believed that this was a key measure of our operating performance during 2016 and because it believes that this measure correlates over time with long-term shareholder value.
-The Primary Bonus Plan for the Named Executive Officers who participate in this plan was structured to pay bonuses in a maximum amount of 30 percent of base salary for each of these Named Executive Officers, the same maximum percentage of base salary to which these Named Executive Officers were entitled under our 2015 Cash Bonus Plan.
+The Compensation Committee chose non-GAAP operating income as the measure under the Primary Bonus Plan because it believed that this was a key measure of our operating performance during 2017 and because it believes that this measure correlates over time with long-term shareholder value.
+The Primary Bonus Plan for the Named Executive Officers who participate in this plan was structured to pay bonuses in a maximum amount of 30 percent of base salary for each of these Named Executive Officers, the same maximum percentage of base salary to which these Named Executive Officers were entitled under our 2016 Cash Bonus Plan.

-In order to receive any payout, the Primary Bonus Plan required achievement by the Company of non-GAAP operating income during 2016 of \$15.3 million, with a maximum payout requiring achievement of non-GAAP operating income during 2016 of \$17.1 million.
-Named Executive Officers were (i) not eligible to receive cash bonuses under the Primary Bonus Plan if the Company achieved non-GAAP operating income of less than \$15.3 million, (ii) eligible to receive a cash bonus of 30 percent of base salary if the Company achieved at least \$17.1 million of non-GAAP operating income and (iii) eligible to receive an incremental payout between zero and 30 percent of base salary on a straight-line interpolation basis to the extent the Company achieved non-GAAP operating income between \$15.3 million and \$17.1 million.
+In order to receive any payout, the Primary Bonus Plan required achievement by the Company of non-GAAP operating income during 2017 of \$8.7 million, with a maximum payout requiring achievement of non-GAAP operating income during 2017 of \$10.0 million.
+Named Executive Officers were (i) not eligible to receive cash bonuses under the Primary Bonus Plan if the Company achieved non-GAAP operating income of less than \$8.7 million, (ii) eligible to receive a cash bonus of 30 percent of base salary if the Company achieved at least \$10.0 million of non-GAAP operating income and (iii) eligible to receive an incremental payout between zero and 30 percent of base salary on a straight-line interpolation basis to the extent the Company achieved non-GAAP operating income between \$8.7 million and \$10.0 million.
 The bonus payment scale was established with the intent of aligning the interests of our Named Executive Officers with our shareholders, and to incentivize our Executive Officers by funding the bonus pool with a portion of the incremental operating income above the Company's threshold non-GAAP operating income.

-The Company's non-GAAP operating income in 2016, as defined above, approximated \$9.1 million, which was below the minimum level of \$15.3 million, and therefore the Company did not pay cash bonuses under the Primary Bonus Plan.
+The Company's non-GAAP operating income in 2017, as defined above, approximated \$11.2 million, which was above the maximum level of \$10.0 million, and therefore the Company paid the maximum cash bonuses under the Primary Bonus Plan.